wpeventmanager/wp-event-manager/readme.txt

 = 3.1.4 =

-* Fixed - Problem with apostrophes in the text/description/placeholders in field-editor fixed
+* Fixed - Problem with apostrophes in the text/description/placeholders in field-editor fixed.
-* Fixed - event title & description stored as category at event creation time is fixed
+* Fixed - Event title and description converted as category field fixed.
+* Fixed - In events shortcode selected category and selected type fixed.

 = 3.1.3 =